sosudo/Crouton-OS/README.md

 7 - A* - only for advanced users
 8 - B* - for any users
-9 - OS* - WP Screw has to be unscrewed for Windows to boot
+9 - OS* - WP Screw has to be unscrewed for Windows to boot 10 - shell* - developer mode should be enabled